 How do you avoid low energy availability and the problems associated with this?
 Well, you need to do a bit of maths.
 Because energy balance is an aspect of the laws of thermodynamics and physics is all about maths you have to run the numbers.
 The equation for energy availability is as follows:

 EA: Energy Intake (EI) – Exercise Energy Expenditure (EEE) / FFM.

 Less than 30 Calories per kg of FFM is a problem.
-According to Mountjoy et al (2018) 45kcal/kg FFM is ideal for healthy physiological function, the cut-off point for LEA of EA <30/kg FFM still might be high enough to protect against amenorrhea in some females.
-Therefore, I would urge you to err on the side of caution, if you do this calculation and your score is 30 or less push up closer to 35 or more on those high-volume training or competition days.
+According to Mountjoy et al (2018) 45kcal/kg FFM is ideal for healthy physiological function, the cut-off point for LEA of EA <30/kg FFM still might not be high enough to protect against amenorrhea in some females.
+Therefore, I would urge you to err on the side of caution, if you do this calculation and your score is 30 or less push it up closer to 35 or more on those high-volume training or competition days.

-However, it’s important to understand that, although you ought to factor exercise into your predictive calorie equations to estimate your energy requirement it’s the number of Calories burned during high effort sessions that could be the issue, and this is means upping your intake on those days.
+However, it’s important to understand that, although you ought to factor exercise into your predictive calorie equations to estimate your energy requirement it’s the number of Calories burned during high effort sessions that could be the issue, and this means upping your intake on those days.
 Therefore, when doing Calorie calculations, you should separate activity and exercise.
 To do this you have to work out what your energy expenditure from general activity is.
 Here’s how: